-Wildlife Biologists Steve Olson and Jim Bredy arrived in Noman Wells on 04 August.
-After a day and half of gathering gear, discussing bear safety, shopping for food, and purchasing fuel, Olson and Bredy departed Norman Wells on 06 August for Willow Lake.
-Because we had a very heavy load (we maximized all other weight with bags of grain to be used in 2017), another flight was scheduled to fly from Willow Lake to Tulita to pick up Philip Clement, the other crew member.
-Unfortunately, Clement was not ready or available to be picked up and the Twin Otter (North Wright Air) returned to Willow Lake, dipped a wing as a signal, and returned to Norman Wells.
-The first day at camp was spent unloading gear, going through inventory in the storage silo.
-We were unable to get grain in the marsh on the first day because of the difficulties of opening a bush camp with only two people.
-The first three traps were placed at Bidwell Point and Bay 1 sites on 09 August.
-As seen in 2015, the majority of ducks congregated along the northern bays and shorelines.
-A maximum of about 300 ducks were present on the entire water body of Willow Lake upon arrival.
-Appreciable numbers (>1,000) of ducks were not seen or counted until about mid-month.
-Despite all our efforts to get ducks feeding on barley and corn, this took much longer than expected, and was heavily attributed to low area numbers.
-Our first ducks were captured on 11 August, and we were then running 11 traps per night among five locations (one traditional southern and four different bays in the north).
+Wildlife Biologist Steve Olson arrived in Noman Wells on 05 August.
+After a half day of gathering gear, discussing bear safety, shopping for food, and purchasing fuel, Olson departed Norman Wells on 06 August for Tulita to pick up banding technicians Antoine Horassi and Trevor Niditchie, and then Willow Lake.
+The first day at camp was spent unloading gear, going through inventory in the storage silo, and pre-baiting the closest trap site.
+The first four traps were placed at Bidwell Point, River Bay, and Willow Lake Camp sites on 09 August.
+As seen since 2015, the majority of ducks congregated along the northern bays and shorelines.
+A maximum of about 500 ducks were present on the entire water body of Willow Lake upon arrival.
+Appreciable numbers (>1,000) of ducks were not seen or counted until about midmonth.
+Despite all our efforts to get ducks feeding on barley and corn, this took much longer than expected, and was heavily attributed to low area numbers and low water levels.
+Our first ducks were captured on 12 August, and we were then running 14 traps per night among eight locations (one traditional southern and seven different bays in east and north).

-By 16 August we were running 18 total traps per night among six sites.
-Ducks were now much more common (about 2,000 in Willow Lake vicinity) and fully attracted to our baiting sites.
-Our two most productive days were 18 and 19 of August when we banded 168 and 144 ducks, respectively (Table 2).
+By 14 August we were running 16 total traps per night among six sites.
+Ducks were now much more common (about 2,000 in Willow Lake vicinity) and attracted to our baiting sites.
+Our two most productive days were 17 and 18 of August when we banded 172 and 146 ducks, respectively (Table 2).

-Five independent predatory events occurred at four different sites this year.
-Four of the five were mink, and the other was a wolf.
-This is likely the most predator events ever encountered at Willow Lake.
-On 17 August, we discovered our first signs of mink predation at the River Bay site.
-Because of prior experience with mink at Willow Lake, we moved the problematic trap instantly upon evidence of predated ducks.
-The predator events were not only a disappointment, but they essentially shut down some of our most productive sites and forced us to relocate to a location not yet acclimated to by ducks.
+Only two predatory events occurred at the same site this year, both were mink.
+On 24 August, we discovered our first signs of mink predation at the Narrows site.
+Because of prior experience with mink at Willow Lake, we moved the problematic traps instantly upon evidence of predated ducks.
+The predator events were not only a disappointment, but they essentially shut down productive sites and forced us to relocate to a location not yet acclimated to by ducks.

 Despite the mink issues, we continued to explore and trap the north sites with variable but reliable success.
-We were able to capitalize on the higher-than-average water conditions and trap many sites deep into the heart of bays.
-As the water level slowly receded throughout the month, we were finally forced to move a few northern sites because they had turned into literal mud wallows.
-These we moved to the delta (called Y-Spot) created by the Loche River inflow.
+Unlike other years where we had water access deep into the heart of bays, we had to improvise and trap far out into the lakebed.
+As the water level continued to recede throughout the month, we were finally forced to move a few sites because they had turned into mud wallows.
+These we moved further out into the lakebed.

-On 17 August, We received a re-supply via another Twin Otter (North Wright Air) load of food, grain, fuel, and two technicians, Clement and Horassi.
-Daily tasks and chores were made much easier following their arrival.
+On 18 August, We received a re-supply via another Twin Otter (North Wright Air) load of food, grain, and fuel.
 All four of us were picked up with a Pilatus Porter (North Wright Air) the morning of 29 August.
-Clement and Horassi were dropped off in Tulita, and Olson and Bredy continued on to Norman Wells.
-Olson and Bredy then flew out and home via commercial airline on 31 August.
+Horassi and Niditchie were dropped off in Tulita, and Olson continued on to Norman Wells.
+Olson then flew out and home via commercial airline on 31 August.